How Do You Cancel A Credit Card?

 1. Redeem any rewards

-Don’t waste those hard-earned rewards!
+Don't waste those hard-earned rewards!
 Before cancelling your card, be sure to cash them in.
-If you can't (or don't want to) redeem your rewards, you can ask to have them transferred or converted – especially if you're moving to a similar credit card with similar rewards.
+If you can't (or don't want to) redeem your rewards, ask to have them transferred or converted – especially if you're switching to a similar credit card with similar rewards.

-Pro Tip: Check the dates carefully for bonuses that are time-sensitive.
+Pro Tip: Check the dates carefully for time-sensitive bonuses.
 If your card has an anniversary bonus that grants some extra points or a free night at a hotel, you may be better off waiting a little longer before waving the card goodbye.

 2. Pay off your balance and move recurring payments elsewhere